Skip to main content

 How to access Grid API

-You can access Grid API using the api reference or by init handler.
+You can access Grid API using the init handler function that takes api as the parameter.

 In the example below we block adding text to the inline editor if its length exceeds 15 symbols.
 To make this possible, we get access to the Grid API using the init handler, and then intercept and modify the editor action using the api.intercept() method.